Introduction

 Health centers should use the Compliance Manual, the SVP, and other site visit resources to prepare for site visits and to regularly assess and ensure ongoing compliance with the Health Center Program.

 HRSA shares the site visit report with the health center within 45 days after the visit.
 The report conveys the site visit findings and final compliance determinations.
-In circumstances where HRSA determines that a health center has failed to demonstrate compliance with one or more of the Health Center Program requirements, HRSA will place one or more conditions on the health center’s award or designation.2
+In circumstances where HRSA determines that a health center has failed to demonstrate compliance with one or more of the Health Center Program requirements, HRSA will place one or more conditions on the health center’s award or designation.3

 The Federal Tort Claims Act (FTCA) Program also uses the site visit report to support FTCA deeming decisions and to identify technical assistance needs for FTCA-deemed health centers.
 Unresolved Health Center Program conditions related to clinical staffing and/or quality improvement/assurance requirements that apply to both Health Center Program and FTCA deeming, may impact FTCA deeming if they are not resolved by the time that HRSA makes annual FTCA deeming decisions.
 Health centers that have questions about the FTCA Program or FTCA deeming requirements may use the BPHC Contact Form or call 1–877–464–4772.

 Each Compliance Manual chapter that addresses Health Center Program requirements has a corresponding section in the SVP.
-The SVP also includes a section on the FTCA Program risk management and claims management requirements.

 • Primary and Secondary Reviewers: The member of the site visit team who serves as the primary reviewer for that SVP section, based on expertise (governance/administrative, fiscal, or clinical), and a suggested secondary reviewer who may add expertise and assistance as needed.
 The site visit team collaborates on compliance assessments.